varunsly/Stocks_Predicition/README.md

 This is work in progress.
 In the future upate predcition on the particular date will be made avaliable.

-Also, the accuracy of the model will be increased as I am learn more about the stock market and it whereanout factors
+Also, the accuracy of the model will be increased as I learn more about the stock market and it whereanout factors